-Hiawatha Light Rail Transit - Minneapolis/St. Paul, Minnesota
+Hiawatha Light Rail Transit (METRO Blue Line) - Minneapolis/St. Paul, Minnesota

-The 12-mile, 17-station Hiawatha Light Rail system links downtown Minneapolis with Minneapolis-St. Paul International Airport and the Mall of America.
-The project utilized two separate design-build contracts for light: one for rail vehicles and one to place rail and signal and communication equipment along the alignment.
+The 12-mile, 17-station METRO Hiawatha Line (now known as the Blue Line) links downtown Minneapolis and the Target Field Station with Minneapolis-St. Paul International Airport and the Mall of America.
+The project utilized two separate design-build contracts: one for light rail vehicles and one to place rail and signal and communication equipment along the alignment.
 Due to high risk levels, tunnels and stations bored below the airport were procured using the traditional design-bid-build model.

 Hudson-Bergen Light Rail - Hudson/Bergen Counties, New Jersey